goreleaser/goreleaser/www/docs/customization/docker_manifest.md

 We basically build and push our images as usual, but we also add a new section to our config defining which images are part of which manifests.

-GoReleaser will create and publish the manifest in its publish phase.
+GoReleaser will create and publish the manifest in its publishing phase.

 !!! warning
-    Unfortunately, the manifest tool needs the images to be pushed to create the manifest, that's why we both create and push it in the publish phase.
+    Unfortunately, the manifest tool needs the images to be pushed to create the manifest, that's why we both create and push it in the publishing phase.

 ## Example config